magento/knowledge-base/src/troubleshooting/general/locked-fields-in-magento-admin.md

 ## Cause

-When the configuration is saved to env.php or config.php, you will not be able to modify the setting in the Admin.
+When the configuration is saved to `env.php` or `config.php`, you will not be able to modify the setting in the Admin.
 To allow editing of the setting, you will have to remove the configuration from `env.php` or `config.php`.

 ## Solution